-The importance of having a healthy workplace and home environment is reiterated by the World Health Organization, especially for healthy ageing.
+The importance of having a healthy workplace and home environment is reiterated by the World Health Organization, especially for healthy ageing16.
 The same is true when it comes to how supportive are workplace and home environments for older people to work and have meaningful employment experiences.
-The shift brought about by the COVID-19 pandemic in daily work routines and working arrangements adds another layer of importance to having such an layer of importance to having such an environment.
+The shift brought about by the COVID-19 pandemic in daily work routines and working arrangements adds another layer of importance to having such an environment17.

 Our study shows that over half of the older women consider their home environment to be employment friendly, while over 60% of the older women who are working think the same of their workplace environment.
-There is still however a significant proportion of older women who do not consider (47%) their home environment to employment be friendly, while the same is true for 36% of the working older women.
+There is still however a significant proportion of older women who do not consider (47%)their home environment to employment be friendly, while the same is true for 36% of the working older women.